-This song is available on Hap Palmer's Can Cockatoos Count By Twos?
-Printable Right-Hand Music Notation with Chords is also available for this song.
+This song is available on Hap Palmer's Can Cockatoos Count by Twos?

 · Recognize rhyming words